GOliveira15/GOliveira15/README.md

 My name is Gabriel and I am 19 years old.

 - 📚 I love learning new things
-- 💻 I am currently learning SQL, Python and data tools
+- 💻 Currently, I am learning SQL, Python and data tools
-- 💼 I am a Data Trainee
+- 💼 I am working as a Data Trainee
 - 😄 I have an extroverted personality
 - 🤝🏻 I like meeting new people